Chenliu-svg/Improved_GA_TSP/Readme.md

 or at least the best one among all attempts.
 This greatly improves the effectiveness of mutation and enables the algorithm to converge to the optimal solution faster.

 PS: The code is based on the MIT open source GAlib library.
+And this is just a simple trick but effective to improve GA for TSP, if you have somthing to share, please feel free to leave an issue.